KarlD18/r-KarlD18/privacy-policy.md

 Most web browsers and some mobile operating systems and mobile applications include a Do-Not-Track ("DNT") feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
 At this stage, no uniform technology standard for recognizing and implementing DNT signals has been finalized.
 As such, we do not currently respond to DNT browser signals or any other mechanism that automatically communicates your choice not to be tracked online.
 If a standard for online tracking is adopted that we must follow in the future, we will inform you about that practice in a revised version of this privacy notice.

 California law requires us to let you know how we respond to web browser DNT signals.
 Because there currently is not an industry or legal standard for recognizing or honoring DNT signals, we do not respond to them at this time.

 ### 9. DO UNITED STATES RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?

 In Short: If you are a resident of California, Colorado, Connecticut, Delaware, Florida, Indiana, Iowa, Kentucky, Montana, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, or Virginia, you may have the right to request access to and receive details about the personal information we maintain about you and how we have processed it, correct inaccuracies, get a copy of, or delete your personal information.
 You may also have the right to withdraw your consent to our processing of your personal information.
 These rights may be limited in some circumstances by applicable law.
 More information is provided below.

-Categories of Personal Information We Collect
+### Categories of Personal Information We Collect

 We have collected the following categories of personal information in the past twelve (12) months:

 Category	Examples	Collected

-A. Identifiers	Contact details, such as real name, alias, postal address, telephone or mobile contact number, unique personal identifier, online identifier, Internet Protocol address, email address, and account name
+A. Identifiers	contact details, such as real name, alias, postal address, telephone or mobile contact number, unique personal identifier, online identifier, internet protocol address, email address, and account name:
 NO

-B. Personal information as defined in the California Customer Records statute	Name, contact information, education, employment, employment history, and financial information
+B. Personal information as defined in the California Customer Records statute	name, contact information, education, employment, employment history, and financial information:
 NO

-C. Protected classification characteristics under state or federal law	Gender, age, date of birth, race and ethnicity, national origin, marital status, and other demographic data
+C. Protected classification characteristics under state or federal law	gender, age, date of birth, race and ethnicity, national origin, marital status, and other demographic data:
 NO

-D. Commercial information	Transaction information, purchase history, financial details, and payment information NO
+D. Commercial information	transaction information, purchase history, financial details, and payment information:

-E. Biometric information	Fingerprints and voiceprints NO

-F. Internet or other similar network activity	Browsing history, search history, online behavior, interest data, and interactions with our and other websites, applications, systems, and advertisements
 NO

-G. Geolocation data	Device location
+E. Biometric information	fingerprints and voiceprints:
 NO

-H. Audio, electronic, sensory, or similar information	Images and audio, video or call recordings created in connection with our business activities
+F. Internet or other similar network activity	browsing history, search history, online behavior, interest data, and interactions with our and other websites, applications, systems, and advertisements:
 NO

-I. Professional or employment-related information	Business contact details in order to provide you our Services at a business level or job title, work history, and professional qualifications if you apply for a job with us
+G. Geolocation data	device location:
 NO

-J. Education Information	Student records and directory information NO

-K. Inferences drawn from collected personal information	Inferences drawn from any of the collected personal information listed above to create a profile or summary about, for example, an individual’s preferences and characteristics
+H. Audio, electronic, sensory, or similar information	images and audio, video or call recordings created in connection with our business activities:
 NO

-L. Sensitive personal Information
+I. Professional or employment-related information	business contact details in order to provide you our services at a business level or job title, work history, and professional qualifications if you apply for a job with us:
 NO

+J. Education information	student records and directory information:
+NO

+K. Inferences drawn from collected personal information	inferences drawn from any of the collected personal information listed above to create a profile or summary about, for example, an individual’s preferences and characteristics:
+NO

+L. Sensitive personal information	:
+NO

 We may also collect other personal information outside of these categories through instances where you interact with us in person, online, or by phone or mail in the context of:
 •	Receiving help through our customer support channels;
 •	Participation in customer surveys or contests; and
 •	Facilitation in the delivery of our Services and to respond to your inquiries.

-Sources of Personal Information
+### Sources of Personal Information

 Learn more about the sources of personal information we collect in "WHAT INFORMATION DO WE COLLECT?"

-How We Use and Share Personal Information
+### How We Use and Share Personal Information

 Learn about how we use your personal information in the section, "HOW DO WE PROCESS YOUR INFORMATION?"

-Will your information be shared with anyone else?
+### Will your information be shared with anyone else?

 We may disclose your personal information with our service providers pursuant to a written contract between us and each service provider.
 Learn more about how we disclose personal information to in the section, "WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?"